+ACCOUNTING
-ACC 101 Principles of Accounting I

-Corequisite: CSC 104

-Prerequisite: MAT 020 or MAT 109 with a grade of "C" or above within two semesters, or appropriate JWCC reading and math placement test score, or consent of department
+ACC 101 Principles of Accounting I 3 cr. hrs.
+Corequisite: CSC 104 Prerequisite: MAT 010 or appropriate JWCC placement test score or consent of department

 An introduction to accounting within the context of business and business decisions.
 Students learn the accounting cycle and operating activities of the business.
 Students explore accounting information's role in the decision-making process.
 Seeing how accounting information can be used to make better business decisions will benefit all students regardless of their major or chosen career.